The Jetsons: Science fiction themes

 Animation historian Christopher P. Lehman considers that the series shares its main science fiction theme with Funderful Suburbia (1962), a Modern Madcaps animated short.
 Both feature people involved in space colonization.
 However, there is a key difference in the nature of the colonization: in Funderful Suburbia, humans colonize outer space in order to escape the problems of planet Earth, while the Jetsons live in a place where space colonization is already established.
 Life in outer space is depicted as a fact of life, and the reasons behind humanity's takeover of outer space are never explained.

 Lehman argues that the series offers no explanation for its science fiction premise and does not directly satirize the social problems of any era.
 The setting is combined with standard sitcom elements, which serve as the series' main focus.

 Smithsonian's Matt Novak, in an article called "Why The Show Still Matters" asserts, "Today The Jetsons stands as the single most important piece of 20th century futurism."

-Novak continues, "It’s easy for some people to dismiss The Jetsons as just a TV show, and a lowly cartoon at that.
+Novak continues, "It's easy for some people to dismiss The Jetsons as just a TV show, and a lowly cartoon at that.
 But this little show—for better and for worse—has had a profound impact on the way that Americans think and talk about the future."

 Reception

 After the announcement of the fall 1962 network television schedule Time magazine characterized The Jetsons as one of several new situation comedies (along with The Beverly Hillbillies, I'm Dickens...
 He's Fenster, and Our Man Higgins) that was "stretching further than ever for their situations"; after all the season's new shows had premiered—a season "responding to Minow's exhortations"—the magazine called the series "silly and unpretentious, corny and clever, now and then quite funny."
-Of all the aforementioned programs in the Time article including The Jetsons, only The Beverly Hillbillies (which would remain on the air until CBS's rural purge in 1971) would make it back for a 2nd season in 1963.
+Almost all of the new sitcoms disappeared at the end of the season; only The Beverly Hillbillies would be renewed for new episodes in 1963–64, while The Jetsons would continue in Saturday morning reruns, eventually leading to its 1980s revival.